Explore the Agenda

 CEO, TenAces Biosciences

-CEO, Trimtech Therapeutics
+Chief Executive Officer, Trimtech Therapeutics

-Chief Technology Officer & Head of Platform, PhoreMost
+Head Chief Technology Officer, Platform, PhoreMost

 • What criteria and validation strategies should be used to determine whether a novel E3 ligase is suitable for therapeutic development?